4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 * Then, you need to validate your query.
 This must be done each time you modify it (a query that has been edited and not validated appears in red in the project editor).

-* Finally, check the **Embed data into the built application** option to embed the data into the application when it's built.
+* Finally, check the **Embed data into the built application** option to embed the data into the application once it's built.
 Leave unchecked if you don't want the data embedded.

-When a query filter is valid, a funnel icon appears indicating that the defined filter is based on a defined filter query.
+When a query filter is valid, a funnel icon appears, indicating that the defined filter is based on a defined filter query.

 > **EXAMPLE**
 >